 Explore it on Goodreads

-Other books by this author include Wild & Steamy, Mind Games
+Other books by this author which I have reviewed include Wild & Steamy, Mind Games

 Second in The Disillusionists Trilogy urban fantasy series revolving around Justine Jones and her circle of “friends”.